browserengineering/book/book/intro.md

 [^meantime-linux]: Meanwhile, the "better Linux browser than Netscape" took a long time to appear...

 How hard indeed!
-After seven years in the trenches working on Chrome, I now know the answer to his question: building a browser is both easy and incredibly hard, both intentional and accidental.
+After eleven years in the trenches working on Chrome, I now know the answer to his question: building a browser is both easy and incredibly hard, both intentional and accidental.
 And everywhere you look, you see the evolution and history of the web wrapped up in one codebase.
 It's fun and endlessly interesting.

 So that's how I fell in love with web browsers.
 Now let me tell you why you